Democrat policy retreat focusses on way forward for federal cannabis legalization, treating it as inevitable.

 An Equality-Focused Panel

-If the reports are accurate, this is the first time a policy retreat has allowed for a cannabis panel.
+Further, if the reports are accurate, this is the first time a policy retreat has ever allowed a cannabis panel.
 The main focus of the discussion was on how to roll out legal access while keeping equality in mind.
 The panel, moderated by Reps.
 Barbara Lee (D-CA) and Earl Blumenauer (D-OR), started bright and early – 7:45 am.
 Despite the early hour, it still managed to draw a large crowd.

 The primary topics discussed at the panel included evaluating the failures of the War on Drugs; correcting past wrongs in drug policy; stopping the criminalization of marginalized communities; and on building a “responsible and equitable” cannabis industry.
 According to the presenters, the way forward for Democrat cannabis policy must focus on repairing the discrimination of current drug laws.